mrlacey/VsixCommon/README.md

 You can get the SHA1 has by running `certutil -p ********* -dump .\filename.pfx` The value you want will be listed as the "Cert Hash(sha1)".
 Make sure you get the one for your certificate, not one higher in the chain.

+## ColorHelper

+Helper to turn string of color name into a `SolidColorbrush`.
+Works with names and #RRGGBB values.